 Julie & Julia brings us not one but two true stories!
 Nora Ephron wrote and directed the dual biopic by intertwining two stories of women breaking into the culinary world.

-First, there's Julia Child (Meryl Streep) who introduced America to French cuisine with her 1960s cooking show.
-Prior to that, Julie's cookbook was rejected and her teachers claimed she had no talent.
+First, there's Julia Child (played by Meryl Streep) who famously introduced America to French cuisine with her 1960s cooking show.
+Prior to that success, Julia's cookbook was rejected and her teachers claimed she had no talent.

-Fast-forward to modern-day America with Julie Powell (Amy Adams) who hates her cubicle job and only finds joy in the kitchen.
+Fast-forward to modern-day America with Julie Powell (played by Amy Adams) who hates her cubicle job and only finds joy in the kitchen.
 Julie decides to challenge herself and make all 524 of Julia Child's recipes in one year.

 She writes about her endeavors via blog, which eventually garners the attention of critics and literary agents—even if Julia herself (now in her 80s) isn't so impressed.

 Nora Ephron based the film off both women's memoirs: My Life in France and Julie & Julia: My Year of Cooking Dangerously.

 Starring Michael Keaton, Nick Offerman, John Carroll Lynch